Aimmig/MaStR_tool/README.md

 As usual, no permission is granted to actually import any data using this tool without consulting the community (and me, the author) beforehand.

-A template class and examples for wind, gsgk, hydro and biomass are provided.
 Note that the dataset for solar and storage is very large and takes a long time to download, because it also includes millions of small home installations.
 The full data can also be viewed after downloading using e.g. a regular sqlite viewer etc where all columns and possible values can be investigated.
 Also see documention of open-MaStR and of MaStR for reference.

-This script mainly uses the german names, but these can be replaced with appropriate english terms if required.
+This script mainly uses the german names, but these can be translated if required.
 Refer to OSM wiki and the documentation of Markstammdatenregister for matching the names/tags between them.
 Relevant data is start/end/opening date of a plant, location, power output and for wind turbines e.g. manufacturere, height, rotor diameter.